-AT&T's quarterly profit tops Wall Street estimates
+AT&T's quarterly profit tops Wall Street estimates, shares rise

-NEW YORK (Reuters) - AT&T Inc's (T.N) quarterly profit topped Wall Street estimates on Tuesday as the No. 2 U.S. wireless carrier introduced new promotions bundling video with phone service that helped to attract customers.
+NEW YORK (Reuters) - AT&T Inc's (T.N) quarterly profit topped Wall Street estimates on Tuesday as the No. 2 U.S. wireless carrier introduced new promotions bundling video with phone service that helped to attract new customers.

 Its shares rose 2.5 percent to $37.12 in after-hours trading.